Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Conclusion

 \section{Conclusion}

-\fontdimen2\font=0.6ex We have proposed novel grid-forming and spatially distributed DVPP control approaches with the objective to provide dynamic ancillary services across all temporal and spatial scales: from fast frequency and voltage support, and from HV transmission grids to LV distribution systems, both during normal and faulty grid-conditions.
-The control methods are based on our recently proposed adaptive divide-and-conquer strategy \cite{haberle2021control} that takes into account the local device characteristics, and additionally handles temporal variability of weather-driven DERs.
-Our numerical case studies show the successful performance of our controls, and conceptually demonstrate how our DVPP control approaches can be used to facilitate the dynamic ancillary services provision by DERs in future power systems.
+We have proposed novel grid-forming and spatially distributed DVPP control approaches with the objective to provide dynamic ancillary services across all temporal and spatial scales: from fast frequency and voltage support, and from HV transmission grids to LV distribution systems.
+The control methods study the nontrivial aggregation of grid-forming DERs and rely on our recently proposed adaptive divide-and-conquer strategy\cite{haberle2021control} that takes into account the local DER characteristics, and additionally handles temporal variability of weather-driven DERs.
+Our numerical case studies show the successful performance of our controls, and conceptually demonstrate how our DVPP control approaches can be used to facilitate the dynamic ancillary services provision by DERs.

-Future work will address the investigation of the DVPP performance for different desired dynamic DVPP specifications, different types of disturbances, and different grid topologies.
+Our currently ongoing research includes the design of multivariable and robust specifications for the desired DVPP dynamics to provide an optimal performance output in closed-loop with the power system, while simultaneously satisfying grid-code requirements and taking DVPP limitations into account.
+Moreover, future work should address the investigation of the DVPP performance for larger grid topologies comprising multiple DVPPs with a larger number of DERs, while being subject to different types of disturbances.

-\fontdimen2\font=0.6ex In the following, we provide a brief comparison of the different matching control implementations for grid-forming converters in \cref{fig:converter_model}., i.e., we compare the conventional controller based on cascaded PI-loops (option A) with the multivariable LPV $\mathcal{H}_\infty$ controller (option B).
-We restrict ourselves to grid-forming converter controls, however, a similar comparison can be also made for grid-following converter systems.
+In the following, we provide a brief comparison of the different matching control implementations for grid-forming converters as indicated in \cref{fig:converter_model_gform}, i.e., we compare the conventional controller based on cascaded PI-loops (option A) with the multivariable LPV $\mathcal{H}_\infty$ controller (option B).
+We restrict ourselves to grid-forming converter controls, however, a similar comparison can be also made for grid-following converters as in \cref{fig:converter_model_gfoll}.